 Since 2008, Perth Zoo has successfully reared White-bellied Frogs from egg nests collected from the wild as well as had 7 hatched and successfully reared from breeding activity at the Zoo in 2012 (a world first).
 Since 2010, more than 699 have been released into Western Australia’s south-west in locations where this critically endangered species had become locally extinct.

 The Orange-bellied Frog is closely related to the White-bellied Frog but is proving more difficult to rear and breed.
-Still, since 2011, over 489 Orange-bellied Frogs have been released into the wild and this year we had our first Orange-bellied Frog eggs laid at the Zoo – a world first!
+Still, since 2011, over 489 Orange-bellied Frogs have been released into the wild and in 2016 we had our first Orange-bellied Frog eggs laid at the Zoo – a world first!

 Sunset Frogs were initially brought to the Zoo to improve our understanding of the species and its breeding biology should their conservation status (currently listed as Vulnerable) worsen.
 In 2011, after successful holding and breeding protocols were established, 30 Sunset Frogs and 251 Sunset tadpoles were released at a swamp near Walpole in the south-west of Western Australia.